richfelker/musl-cross-make/README.md

 build systems, if desired.

-Some functionality (SH/FDPIC, and support for J2 specific features) is presently only available with gcc 5.2.0 and binutils 2.25.1.
+Some functionality (SH/FDPIC, and support for J2 specific features) is presently only available with gcc 5.2.0 and later, and binutils 2.25.1 and later.